 Fluid 5.0 in TYPO3 v14 validates ViewHelper arguments more strictly than before.
 Null values no longer generate empty HTML attributes, but rather omit the attribute entirely.
 Custom ViewHelpers require explicit return type declarations.
 Variable names with an underscore prefix are reserved.

-This strictness reduces the class of errors that agents can produce in templates – the system reports type errors immediately at runtime instead of letting them slip through as silent misbehaviour.
+This strictness reduces the class of errors agents can introduce in templates: the system flags type errors immediately at runtime instead of letting them slip through as silent misbehaviour.

 PSR-14 Events instead of legacy hooks

-The migration from hooks and Signal/Slot to PSR-14 Events has been underway since v10 and is almost complete in v14.
+The migration from hooks and Signal/Slot to PSR-14 Events has been underway since v10 and is all but complete in v14.
 Events are typed classes with clearly defined properties, registered via Services.yaml.
-For agents, they are infinitely easier to discover and use correctly than the old hook registrations with magic strings and implicit parameters.
+For agents, they are far easier to discover and use correctly than the old hook registrations with their magic strings and implicit parameters.

 Content Blocks as a declarative alternative